TOEFL Exam > TOEFL Notes > Reading for TOEFL > Reading Practice Test - 1

 Paragraph 1:

 The Mongol Empire, which emerged in the early 13th century, became the largest contiguous empire in world history.
 At its peak, it stretched from Eastern Europe to the Sea of Japan, encompassing much of Central Asia, China, and the Middle East.
 The Mongols were initially a group of nomadic tribes who had lived in the steppes of Central Asia for centuries.
-However, under the leadership of Genghis Khan, they transformed into a highly organized and efficient military force, eventually conquering vast territories and establishing a network of trade routes that connected the East and West.
-Genghis Khan’s leadership was instrumental in uniting the disparate Mongol tribes and creating a centralized government.
+However, under the leadership of Genghis Khan, they transformed into a highly organised and efficient military force, eventually conquering vast territories and establishing a network of trade routes that connected the East and West.
+Genghis Khan’s leadership was instrumental in uniting the disparate Mongol tribes and creating a centralised government.

 Paragraph 2: